The Spiritual Roller Coaster

 Hypocritically, this post is using judgment and comparison to illustrate that the bad days—the ego-driven, emotionally-charged days—are simply not necessary and that the good days can be lived continuously.
 However, we sometimes have to use judgment and comparison to work through an issue to get to a point where they are not needed, just as we often need to take a good, hard look at and work through our emotional baggage before being able to truly put it behind us in a place where it doesn’t infuse our reactions anymore.

 So, choose to ride the spiritual roller coaster if you must…until you desire to choose differently.
-When you do choose to get off, trust me, you’ll be getting off at the high point.
+When you do choose to get off, trust your heart and you’ll be getting off at the high point.